Feb 15, 2021

 There are many common types of parking lot accidents that could happen.
 Here are some of the most common :

-• A car hits a pedestrian or cyclist : Pedestrians can pop up out of nowhere.
-They come of out the store, cross through spots, get out of their vehicles.
+- A car hits a pedestrian or cyclist : Pedestrians can pop up out of nowhere.
+They come out of the store, cross through spots, and get out of their vehicles.
 If you hit a pedestrian you may or may not be found to be at-fault depending on the situation.

-• A vehicles rear ends and other at a stop sign : If you rear end another vehicle, at a stop sign, or other areas within the parking lot, you will most likely be at-fault.
-Pay attention to your surroundings, watch your speed, and drive safe.
+- A vehicles rear ends and other at a stop sign : If you rear end another vehicle, at a stop sign, or other areas within the parking lot, you will most likely be at-fault.
+Pay attention to your surroundings, watch your speed, and drive safely.

 Does A Parking Lot Accident Go On Your Driving Record?